certbot/certbot/certbot/docs/compatibility.rst

 application itself.
 This means that we will not change behavior in a backwards incompatible way except in a new major version of the project.

+.. note:: None of this applies to the behavior of Certbot distribution
+    mechanisms such as :ref:`certbot-auto <certbot-auto>` or OS packages whose behavior may change at any time.
+Semantic versioning only applies to the common Certbot components that are installed by various distribution methods.

 For Certbot as an application, the command line interface and non-interactive behavior can be considered stable with two exceptions.
 The first is that no aspects of Certbot's console or log output should be considered stable and it